-Proposed energy efficient solar tray dryer operates on the force draught system, the uniform air circulation within the dryers is carried out by four nos. of high efficiency multi blade type fans driven by 1HP TEFC electric motor.
+Proposed energy efficient wood fired tray dryer operates on the force draught system, the uniform air circulation within the dryers is carried out by four nos. of high efficiency multi blade type fans driven by one HP TEFC electric motor.
 Air inlet and outlet dampers are provided on the top roof of the cabinet.
-Solar energy is used to heat the air by installing a solar heating panel.
-Hot air is then drawn into the dryer unit.
-The cabinet is double walled with 50 mm thick mineral wool in between as insulation.
+The cabinet is double walled with 50mm thick mineral wool in between as insulation.
 The trolley is fitted with 2 nos. of castor wheel and 2 nos. fixed wheel for the easy movement.
-A digital control panel for accurate temperature control is provided
+A digital control panel for accurate temperature control is provided.